magentabusiness/magentabusiness.github.io/docs/samples/ble/raspberry-esp32-xiaomi-sensor-htu21d.md

 In order to perform troubleshooting, you must check demo script output.
 It displays connection status with every device, as well as received and sent data.

 ## See also
-Browse other  [samples](/docs/samples)  or explore guides related to main ThingsBoard features:
+Browse other  [samples](/docs/samples)  or explore guides related to main IoT Hub features:

 *   [Device attributes](/docs/user-guide/attributes/)  - how to use device attributes.
 *   [Telemetry data collection](/docs/user-guide/telemetry/)  - how to collect telemetry data.